 From China Digital Space

 下一盘很大的棋 (xià yī pán hěn dà de qí): play a big game of chess解读中国战略：下一盘很大的棋！).
 Here, the word “chess” (棋 qí) refers generally to any chess-like game, including chess, checkers, 象棋 xiàngqí and go (围棋 wéiqí).
 The article likens U.S. strategy abroad to international chess, while Chinese strategy is more akin to weiqi.
 The author contends that strategy in the Chinese game involves more cooperation between opposing players; weiqi is more about spreading influence over a certain territory than annihilating one’s opponent.
-The author asserts, for example, that while Taiwan is extremely important for China to eventually reclaim, the government lets its “pawns” alone—namely, the Kuomintang and pro-Taiwan parties.
+The author asserts, for example, that while Taiwan is extremely important for China to eventually reclaim, the government leaves its “pawns” be.
 The article concludes, “It would be a great blessing to the world if competition followed the manner of weiqi and not the manner of international chess” (以围棋而不是国际象棋的方式进行竞争，才是人类的大幸).
 The article has been used to justify inaction or poor decisions by the Chinese government as part of some larger strategy.

 唯美丶微小説: CCTV sent reporters into the storm to cover Hurricane Sandy.
 One netizen doesn’t understand: “I didn’t see them putting in that much effort to report on Ningbo!”
 Another netizen explains, “Actually, they’re broadcasting this for the leaders, because their kids are all over there!”

 FPC-田: Playing a big game of chess, I see.

 28 August 2014, by Samuel Wade

 27 August 2014, by Samuel Wade